shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

 Metrics Advisor offers multiple anomaly detection methods:  **Hard threshold, Smart detection, Change threshold**.

-### Subtask 1 : Smart Detection
+### Subtask 1: Smart Detection

-Smart detection is powered by machine learning that learns patterns from historical data, and uses them for future detection.
+Smart detection is powered by machine learning that learns patterns from historical data and uses them for future detection.
 When using this method, the  **Sensitivity**  is the most important parameter for tuning the detection results.

-1. Under the **Metric-level configuration** select the **Smart detection** configuration.
+1. Under the **Metric-level configuration**, select the **Smart detection** configuration.
 Drag the **Sensitivity** slider to a smaller value and notice the visualization change on the right side.

     ![](./media/smart-lower.png)